jjgonecrypto/mediate-behaviours-example/README.md

 * [As3-Signals v0.8](https://github.com/robertpenner/as3-signals)

 ##Usage instructions
-In Flashbuilder or IntelliJ, create a new
+In Flashbuilder or IntelliJ, create a new project from the cloned source, and add the 3 SWC dependencies.

 ##Build instructions
 To build on your machine via Maven.
 Follow these steps: